civicteam/docs.civic.com/civic-auth/integration/react.md

   );
 };
 ```
 Note the use of a _specific_ class name declaration in the .css file.
-This is necessary to ensure that the styles in the imported css className take precedence over internal styles without the user of the discouraged `!important` directive.
+This is necessary to ensure that the styles in the imported css className take precedence over internal styles without the use of the discouraged `!important` directive.

 Using styles:
 {% code title="CustomUserButtonStyles.ts" %}